 U.S companies are the driving force behind global innovation and the advancement of emerging technologies.
 A deeper understanding of God’s creativity and our roles as image-bearers can help Christians working on Capitol Hill shape policy that will encourage ingenuity and maintain America's technological cutting-edge while protecting intellectual property.

-Join us for a discussion with Phoebe Miles, co-founder of the Cade Museum for Creativity and Invention and daughter of the inventor of Gatorade and Dr. James Edwards, former Hill staffer and consultant on intellectual property, on how the Creation Mandate and Common Grace relate to human innovation and human flourishing.
+Phoebe Miles, co-founder of the Cade Museum for Creativity and Invention and daughter of the inventor of Gatorade and Dr. James Edwards, former Hill staffer and consultant on intellectual property discussed how the Creation Mandate and Common Grace relate to human innovation and human flourishing.

 Phoebe Miles is the Co-founder of the Cade Museum for Creativity and Invention in Gainesville, Florida.
 The museum, named after Gatorade inventor (and Ms. Miles’ father) James Robert Cade, exists to transform communities by inspiring and equipping future inventors, entrepreneurs, and visionaries.
 In 2017 the Museum opened a 21,000-sf. building that was later named the best new building project in the southeastern United States.
 It is a 501(c)(3) non-profit corporation, which received public foundation status in 2018.